Government bills are managed through the Legislation Programme.

 Towards the end of each year, Ministers are invited, through a Cabinet Office circular, to put in proposals (bids) to include bills in the Legislation Programme for the upcoming year.
 The Legislation Programme comprises groups of existing or proposed government bills in descending priority order.

-These bids are compiled by the Legislation Co-ordinator in the Cabinet Office (email the Cabinet Office if you need to contact them), and submitted to the Cabinet Legislation Committee (LEG) for a decision on which bills are to be included in the Legislation Programme, and the priority that they will be given.
+These bids are compiled by the Legislation Co-ordinator in the Cabinet Office (see the Cabinet Office circular 2026 Legislation Programme: Requirements for Submitting Bids [CO (25) 3] for contact information), and submitted to the Cabinet Legislation Committee (LEG) for a decision on which bills are to be included in the Legislation Programme, and the priority that they will be given.
 There is a form that should be used when seeking priority for bills on the Legislation Programme.

 If, during the year, Ministers would like to have bills drafted that are not on the Legislation Programme, they must make a bid for a priority at the earliest possible time.
 This bid should include the information contained in the form.